onasiscart/onasiscart/README.md

 # Welcome!

 Welcome to my GitHub!
-I am a 4th-year Data Science and Engineering student from Barcelona, currently completing my Bachelor's Degree at **EPFL**.
+My name is Ona Siscart, I am a 4th-year Data Science and Engineering student from Barcelona, currently completing my Bachelor's Degree at **EPFL**.

 I am detail-oriented, rigorous, and organized in my work and code.
 My current interests lie in **Interpretability and AI Safety**, the **mathematical foundations of AI**, and **Large Language Models (LLMs)**.
 I am actively looking for research opportunities and am open to collaborating on side projects.